Lyroxide/yomichan-ko-dic/README.md

 I would want to improve on the conjugator before making any other dictionaries, especially monolingual ones.

-There are probably conjugation mistakes in the Naver dictionary; I will upload them in Github next time so that anyone can do a pull request.
+There are probably conjugation mistakes in the Naver/KRDICT; I will upload them in Github next time so that anyone can do a pull request.
 In the meantime, feel free to open an issue or message me.

 I am also hoping to make a frequency dictionary since Mecab for Korean already exists.